AtomicZeu5/Cryptonite_taskphase_Akhil/OASIS.md

 ## Jekylle and Hide!

 In this challenge, we are given a link https://jekylle-and-hide.oasis.cryptonite.live/.
 Opening this takes us into a virtual library of sorts.
-In the hint, they menton the work `inspect` so my first thought was to Inspect element every part of the page as it said the key was split into 2 parts.
+In the hint, they mentioned the word `inspect` so my first thought was to `Inspect element` every part of the page as it said the key was split into 2 parts.
 Inspecting revealed the first half of the key, then I input this as the username which it accepted and asked for a password.
-Then, when browsing through more data in the inspect element window revealed a set of numbers which looked like a password.
+Then, while browsing through more data in the inspect element window, it revealed a set of numbers which looked like a password.
 I entered this and got the second half of the key.
 The key was `OASIS{th15_15_part1_!nd_h3r3_go35_1h3_n3xt!!}`

 ## Keynough is enough